-2. The price.
-Not everyone can shell out $10k for even the cheapest Birkin
+2. Not everyone can shell out $10k for a Birkin

 Or in other words, in perfect, like-new condition especially if you want to sell it.
 This is because, in order to get the return on your investment, you actually need to sell it.
 A well-used handbag is not going to get you the price of a brand new bag.
 Simple and short.

 First of all, there's the whole issue of authenticity.
-Sure you bought it at the Hermes store (or from a reputable reseller) but you can't sell it back to Hermes now, can you?
+Sure you bought the bag at the Hermes store (or from a reputable reseller) but you can't sell it back to Hermes!

 Unless you are a professional handbag seller or consignor you are going to have to prove the authenticity of your Birkin bag which means you need to have kept all your paperwork intact and be able to vouch for the authenticity of your item.
 Some purchasers will even go as far as to ask for documentation from actual authenticators, which will, of course, cost you money.

 Secondly, you need to be careful about where, how, and to whom you sell to, in order, make sure you don't get scammed and you get your payment in full.